Angel-Jesua/QUANT/.github/memory/productContext.md

 ## User Experience Goals

 The frontend is an Angular single-page application (SPA).
 The presence of components for login, password recovery, and password reset indicates a focus on a standard and user-friendly authentication flow.
 The `animated-background` component suggests an effort to create a visually engaging user interface.
 The overall goal is likely to provide a secure and intuitive web interface for users to interact with the financial data and services offered by the backend.

+**Admin Features:**
+- **User Registration:** Administrators can register new users and capture their profile photos directly via webcam, streamlining the onboarding process.